beejjorgensen/bgnet/src/bgnet.md

 that you can use these if you `connect()` your datagram socket.)

-It's important to note that `shutdown()` doesn't actually close the file descriptor—it just changes its usability.
+It's important to note that `shutdown()` doesn't actually close the file descriptor---it just changes its usability.
 To free a socket descriptor, you need to use `close()`.

 Nothing to it.